What Birds Eat Oranges from Fruit Bird Feeders?

 More Fruits to Feed Birds

 Don’t stop at oranges.
 Birds who enjoy a sweet orange treat will often eat other ripe fruit, too.
 Put out apple halves the same way as oranges.
 Set an overripe banana, a couple of handfuls of grapes or even chunks of melons on a platform feeder and have fun watching which birds fill up on fruit.
+Find out what birds can eat from the kitchen.

 Keep Fruit Bird Feeders Clean

 As you can imagine, fresh fruit spoils quickly, especially in the spring and summer sunshine.
-Make sure to clean your fruit feeders every few days, remove moldy remains and replace with a fresh batch of fruit.
+Make sure to clean your feeders every few days, remove moldy remains and replace with a fresh batch of fruit.